-Builders and developers are always looking for less expensive building materials that can do the same job as the materials they have been using for years.
-Often, using new materials saves builders and homeowners money.
-However, if new building products are rushed to the market without adequate laboratory analysis, field testing and quality control, then homeowners end up paying the price.
+Builders and developers are always looking for cheaper building materials that can do the same job as the materials they have been using for years.
+Using different, less expensive, materials saves builders and homeowners’ money.
+However, if new building products are rushed to the market without adequate laboratory analysis, field testing, and/or quality control, then homeowners end up paying the price.

-Burg Simpson is a leading construction defect litigation law firm.
+Burg Simpson attorney at law is a leading construction defect litigation law firm.
 Four of our attorneys are AV® Peer Review Rated,* and all of our attorneys have extensive experience handling a variety of construction cases related to building material defects.

-Building material defects can be traced to lack of testing, errors in the manufacturing process, improper construction methods or application, and a failure to properly consider the interaction of the components and materials with the environment.
+Building material defects can be traced to a lack of testing, errors in the manufacturing process, improper construction methods or application, or a failure to properly consider the interaction of the components and materials with the environment.
 Regardless of the source of the product failure, we have the experience and resources necessary to effectively handle any claim related to defective building materials.
 Call the Denver construction defect attorneys at Burg Simpson at 303-792-5595 so we can go over your case details with you.

 We strongly recommend the use of “Plan B” settlement discussions.
 These discussions involve roundtable meetings of construction experts in an effort to develop a reasonable repair plan to be funded by those responsible for the construction problems.

-Homeowner associations and homeowners must be careful, however, that the “Plan B” process is not misused to make “band-aid” repairs following inadequate investigation that will come back to haunt the owners years later.
-No property owner wants to mistakenly rush prematurely agreeing to a “Plan B” repair.
+Homeowner associations and homeowners must be careful, however, that the “Plan B” process is not misused to make Band-Aid repairs following inadequate investigation that will come back to haunt the owners years later.
+No property owner wants to hastily sign on to an agreement for a “Plan B” repair.

 Because the building industry exerts enormous economic influence over the soils engineers that it regularly uses, review by a soils engineer of your own choosing of the soils engineering report and recommendations specific to your home may be prudent.
 Sometimes a builder’s soils engineer decides that it may not be “cost-beneficial” for the builder to use a certain construction technique that will better solve a problem presented by site conditions, without a serious analysis of the ultimate, future cost to the homeowner due to the failure to use this technique, and without full disclosure of the risk of not using the alternate construction method.

 We always advise homeowner associations and individual homeowners to attempt to work out problems with builders and developers first.
-But after you have exhausted every other reasonable avenue to get them to fix the problem, our law firm can step in and provide assistance.
-Our law firm strongly encourages the use of “Plan B” settlement discussions involving roundtable meetings of construction experts in an effort to develop a reasonable repair plan to be funded by those responsible for the construction problems.
+However, if you have exhausted every other reasonable avenue to get them to fix the problem, our trial law firm can step in and provide assistance.
+We strongly encourage the use of “Plan B” settlement discussions involving roundtable meetings of construction experts in an effort to develop a reasonable repair plan to be funded by those responsible for the construction problems.